Infertility in men

 - Increased scrotal temperature

 - High stress levels

-For men that are looking for fertility testing and diagnosis, we offer a semen analysis that will give comprehensive information on sperm quality and quantity.
-For further assessment, investigations and advice, we also have our own Consultant urologist.
+For men that are looking for fertility testing and diagnosis, we offer a semen analysis or Male Fertility Test, that will give comprehensive information on sperm quality and quantity.

-For couples looking for more information about their fertility, we offer our Couples Fertility Test, which gives comprehensive diagnosis for both man and woman within 1 hour.
-We also give advice on improving fertility.
+For couples looking for more information about their fertility, our Couples Fertility Test offers comprehensive diagnosis for both within 1 hour.

 Want to discuss your options?